Mathewel/Dojo-blog/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npx json-server --watch data/db.json --port 8000`

+Runs the JSON server database to fetch the data used in the website

 ### `npm test`

 Launches the test runner in the interactive watch mode.\